awslabs/mountpoint-s3/doc/SEMANTICS.md

 ### File and directory metadata and permissions

 Reading file metadata (`stat`, `fstatat`) is supported, but with some limitations:
-* File mode will be a default value (`0775`).
+* File mode will be a default value (`0755` for files, `0644` for directories) unless you manually configure them differently.
 * File owner and group will default to the user/group that mounted the bucket.
-* Last access time will be equal to last modified time.
-* Last status change will be equal to last modified time.
+* Last access time and last status change time will not be accurate.
-* Creation time will be equal to last modified time.
 * Inode numbers are not stable and can change.

 Modifying file metadata (`chmod`, `chown`, `chgrp`) is not supported.